luxonis/depthai-python/docs/source/samples/FeatureTracker/feature_tracker.rst

 Feature Tracker
 ===============

-Example shows capabilities of :code:`:ref:`FeatureTracker``.
-It detects features and tracks them.
-:ref:`Feature Detector` example only detects features.
+Example shows capabilities of :ref:`FeatureTracker`.
+It detects features and tracks them between consecutive frames using optical flow by assigning unique ID to matching features. :ref:`Feature Detector` example only detects features.

 Demo
 ####